beaudu/weton/README.md

        Paing        -       13       28       08       23       03       18
 ```

 A third use is a search mode, looking for regular expression in the full Javanese date string.
-For example, looking for the next "30 Rejeb" date:
+For example, looking for the next new year "1 Sura":

 ```matlab
 >> weton('1 sura')